telerik/kendo-ui-core/docs/updates/2016-doc-updates.md

 ## May 2016

-Below are listed the Kendo UI Q2 2016 release changes in the documentation as compared to the Kendo UI Q1 2016 SP1 ones.
+Below are listed the Kendo UI R2 2016 release changes in the documentation as compared to the Kendo UI Q1 2016 SP1 ones.

 ### New Files

-* The **Copyright** notice has been added.
+The **Copyright** notice is now added.

 ### Existing Files